LiorSinai/liorsinai.github.io/_posts/2022-05-18-transformers.md

     \frac{\partial L}{\partial A}_{ijkl} = \sum_r \frac{\partial L}{\partial Z}_{irkl} B_{jrkl} \\
     \frac{\partial L}{\partial B}_{ijkl} = \sum_r A_{rikl}  \frac{\partial L}{\partial Z}_{rjkl}
     $$
-    Where we transpose along the first two dimensions of each array and apply the previous equations.
+    Where the transpose is done by swapping the indices.
     Thankfully there is an inbuilt function to do the transposition in higher order arrays: <code>PermutedDimsArray</code>.
 So the <code>rrule</code> is relatively short:
     <pre><code class="language-julia">
     import ChainRulesCore.rrule